-I'm an apprentice and I'm diagnosed with Coronavirus or required to self-isolate as directed by the UK government guidelines.
+I'm an apprentice and I'm diagnosed with Coronavirus or required to self- isolate as directed by the UK government guidelines.
 What should I do?
 If you are an apprentice and well enough to continue to study, you should log all this time of study as Off the Job Training (OJT) on your apprentice time sheet.
 We would also expect you to continue OJT timesheets throughout the calendar year even if your course is not taught such as over the Easter vacation and the summer period, June to end of August.
 This is so that we can still demonstrate OJT is occurring over the calendar year.
 If you are an apprentice and fit enough to study, the University will conduct the "quarterly reviews" with you over the telephone and then e-mail these reviews for feedback from your work-based mentor.
 This will ensure that progress towards your End Point Assessment is maintained and should any action plans need creating, then they can be facilitated and implemented in a timely manner.
 If you are not well enough to study, or through self-isolation cannot complete an assessment, you can request an extension.
 Extensions will be considered (up to 26 th May 2020) should these be needed.
 Please send a request in writing to your module tutor.
 You do not need to submit Mitigating Circumstances for any assessments due for submission after 20th March to the end of the semester.
-If you are an apprentice and unable to study for a period of over 4 weeks, we will instigate a Break in Learning, which will pause your apprenticeship until such time you are fit and able to resume.
 Updated 3/4/20 I am an apprentice and about to finish my practical period and progress to End Point Assessment, what should I do?
 If the End Point Assessment (EPA) cannot be organised with the End Point Assessment Organization (EPAO) within a 3 month period of you finishing your studies due to the impact of the virus, then we will instigate a Break in Learning and pause your apprenticeship to such time that both the EPAO is able to deliver the EPA and you are in a position to successfully complete EPA.
 If this situation arises, we would look to work closely with you and your employer to set the new date of the EPA and also provide you with support in preparation for the EPA.
 Updated 19/3/20 I am an apprentice, what about my time in the work place?
-What is happening For your time in-company, you will need to follow the guidance issued by your employer.
+For your time in-company, you will need to follow the guidance issued by your employer.
 See further guidance in the question below.
 If you are unable to attend work for a period greater than 4 weeks, please let your Personal Tutor / Programme Leader know, who will then discuss your options and we may instigate a Break in Learning, which will pause your apprenticeship until such time you are fit and able to return to the work place.
-Engineering Apprentices - Mechanical, Electrical and Civil Engineering Updated 19/3/20 over the Easter vacation period for apprentices?
-The next virtual class will be week commencing 20 th April, participation instruction will be provided by programme leader 23/3/20
+Engineering Apprentices - Mechanical, Electrical and Civil Engineering Instructions will be provided by programme leader Updated 23/3/20